 A classic haunted house story about a woman who’s hired to take care of two young children in an old mansion.
 But soon, the children’s behavior starts to change.
 Is it them, or could it be the house?

-Whichever of the stories you choose to read, I hope you enjoy them!
+Whichever of these gothic short stories you choose to read, I hope you enjoy them!